dgusoff/dgusoff.github.io/_posts/2019-05-20-event-handling-sharepoint.md

 Effort: **High**.
 You need to write code, and you also need to host your code in an internet-callable WCF service.

 Scalability: **High**.
-You can programmatically attach reote event receivers.
+You can programmatically attach remote event receivers.
 You can add them to PnP provisioning templates.
 You can use the same endpoint to serve thousands of different instances.

 Trigger Options: **High**.
 As mentioned above you have many trigger options at your disposal, both synchronous and asynchronous.

 ------------------------------------

 ## SharePoint WebHooks
-WebHooks were introduced with much hype and promised to simplify the experience developers were having with WCF-based Remote Event Receivers, being more amenable to modern develpoment patterns such as REST.
-Enthusiasm for SharePoint WebHooks has waned, at least in my estimation, when their deficiencies bacame evident.
+Webhooks were introduced with much hype and promised to simplify the experience developers were having with WCF-based Remote Event Receivers, being more amenable to modern develpoment patterns such as REST.
+Enthusiasm for SharePoint WebHooks has waned, at least in my estimation, when their deficiencies became evident.

-In theory, setting up a WebHook seems pretty straightforward.
+In theory, setting up a webhook seems pretty straightforward.
 Create a subscription on a resource, configuring an endpoint, and then coding that endpoint to handle the incoming notifications.

 Webhooks launched with support for asynchronous list item events, and to this day that is all they support.
 Also, maddeningly, webhook subscriptions expire, and the maximum allowable duration is 180 days.
 So any implementation of webhooks would have the additional overhead of checking for exipiration, and re-registering the webhook if necessary.
 The one project I worked on that used webhooks actually made this re-registration every single time it was invoked, I mean because why not?